-Are common faucet repairs DIY projects or should you call a professional plumber?
+Are common faucet repairs DIY projects, or should you call a professional plumber?

-St Paul Pipeworks plumbers recently arrived at a job where the homeowner had tried to repair a shower valve by themselves.
-It turned out they were unsuccessful and ended up damaging the valve badly enough that it had to be replaced.
-We do encourage people to understand the plumbing in their homes and work on it assuming they have the mechanical skills to do so.
+We encourage people to understand and work on the plumbing in their homes, assuming they have the mechanical skills to do so.
 In this article, we’ll discuss which faucet repairs can be DIY projects and which should be done by a professional plumber.

 Some faucet repairs are best left to the professionals.

 The main repair to a shower faucet valve is replacing the cartridge.
 Each brand and model of faucet has its own unique parts inside.
 The hardest part for a do-it-yourselfer is knowing how to disassemble the faucet to get the old cartridge out.
-With the internet, sometimes a person can find a YouTube video or some other way to help teach them how to get the faucet apart.

 .